Presentation Suggestions for Challenge Projects:

 Guidance on Video Presentation

 The following list contains items that would typically be included if you were doing the presentation in person.
 As you proceed with planning and making your video, keep in mind that you will be describing the actual testing you did and the results you achieved.
 Your project is personal, based on your own thoughts, ideas, actions, and discoveries as you went along.
-It probably varied from the original path you envisioned.
-That is OK, and it is worth remembering.
+It may have varied from the original path you envisioned, but that is OK, and it is worth remembering.